Tesla Struggles to Ramp Up Manufacturing Volume, With Unintended Consequences

 Are these challenges insurmountable?
 Probably not.
 But Tesla needs to address them at the root, and soon, as throwing more people at the problem will not be enough to handle the backlog of the much-anticipated Model 3, which is critical to Tesla’s business, especially facing competition from the new Nissan Leaf and Chevy Bolt electric vehicles.

-One answer, or at least part of an answer, might be automotive contract manufacturer Magna Steyr, whose parent company’s stock has lost much value since 2016 and is said to be under pressure from investors.
-Tesla could consider contracting Magna for their manufacturing capacity and experience.
-And if Tesla believes the rumors, then having an active role in shaping Magna’s future could also serve to place a roadblock Google’s path to producing an autonomous car.
+One answer, or at least part of it, might be contract manufacturer Magna Steyr, whose parent company’s stock has lost much value since 2016 and is said to be under pressure from investors.
+And if Tesla believes the rumors, then this might also be a good move to block Google’s autonomous car manufacturing plans.

 Image: Mercedes-Benz 300 SL Coupé (1954) (Andy Warhol, 1986)